 Dr. Li is a financial economist with expertise in issues related to financial derivatives, capital markets, corporate finance, and venture capital.

-He has extensive experience helping clients solve academically rigorous problems and analyzing large and complex financial data with sophisticated statistical tools.
+He has extensive technical expertise in quantitative finance and in analyzing large and complex data sets.
 Dr. Li consults on matters related to the trading, risk management, valuation, and manipulation of financial derivatives and structured products, market efficiency and price impact, corporate governance, and venture capital investments and contingent claims.

-Dr. Li has researched the informativeness of insider trading and institutional trading around corporate events.
-His research has been featured on the Harvard Law School Forum on Corporate Governance and has been published in peer-reviewed academic journals.
+Dr. Li has researched the informativeness of insider trading and institutional trading around CEO turnovers and open-market repurchases.
+His research has been featured on the Harvard Law School Forum on Corporate Governance and published in peer-reviewed academic journals.